 The System expenses required pension contributions as a component of personal services expense.
-Additionally, in accordance with GASB Statement No. 68, the System expenses its proportionate share of the actuarially determined changes in the net pension liability as pension liability adjustment expense.
+The remaining portion of pension expense, consisting of the proportionate share of the Florida Retirement System's actuarially determined pension expense in excess of amounts contributed by the System, is presented as pension liability adjustment.